IPS-Eye-White

 Although it is entirely possible to reach the wrong conclusion via inductive arguments, there are some things that it would be very difficult to find more than one answer to.
 An outstanding example are the facts surrounding the authorship of the Bible.

-The Bible has one message from Genesis to Revelation, which most people would not consider particularly noteworthy.
-After all, most books have one theme, or story line.
+The Bible has one message from Genesis to Revelation- not particularly noteworthy as most books have one theme, or story line.
 However, the Bible's uniformity is extremely remarkable if you consider the following facts....

-a) The Bible has a cast of almost three thousand characters and covers a very large number of different subjects...
-Isaiah wrote to warn Israel of God's coming judgment on their sin, Nehemiah wrote of how the returning captives rebuilt the walls of Jerusalem.
-The 'weeping prophet' Jeremiah wrote to warn that the Chaldeans would take Judah captive.
+b) The Bible has a cast of almost three thousand characters and covers a very large number of subjects...
+Isaiah wrote to warn Israel of God's coming judgment on their sin, the 'weeping prophet' Jeremiah wrote to warn the nations that the Chaldeans would take Judah captive.
 Daniel, who had earned a place of honor and respect among the Gentiles, wrote of the prophetic visions he had while in exile in Babylon.
-Matthew wrote to prove to the Jews that Jesus is the Messiah, and Paul wrote addressing problems and encouraging believers in different churches.
+Nehemiah wrote of how the returning captives rebuilt the walls of Jerusalem.
+Matthew wrote to prove to the Jews that Jesus is the Messiah, and Paul wrote addressing problems and encouraging believers in various churches.

-b) It was written under many different circumstances...
+c) It was written under many different circumstances.
 Joshua wrote at the time the Israelites invaded Canaan, David wrote during a time of war, Jeremiah wrote at the terrible time of Israel's downfall, Peter wrote while Israel was under Roman domination.
 But that is not all...

-d) Additionally, they wrote in three different languages on three different continents...
+d) They wrote in three different languages on three different continents...
 Asia, Africa and Europe.
 Moses wrote in the desert of Sinai, Ezra in the ruined city of Jerusalem, Daniel from exile in Babylon, and Paul from a prison in Rome.

 e) Finally they wrote in every literary forms you can think of, including history (Kings and Chronicles), wisdom literature (Proverbs and Ecclesiastes), apocalyptic literature (Revelation and parts of Daniel), poetry (The Psalms), parables, letters etc.

-The fact that the Bible does not attempt to hide or gloss over the misdeeds of its central characters, nor attempt to portray them in a favorable light, does not prove the Bible to be true, but it certainly reinforces the case that it is an honest book that tells of people who, in spite of their great faith, were just as human as any of us.
+The fact that the Bible neither hides or glosses over the misdeeds of its central characters, nor attempts to portray them in a favorable light does not prove the Bible to be true, but it certainly reinforces the case that it is an honest book that tells of people who, in spite of their great faith, were just as human as any of us.

-Moses wrote the first five books of the Bible which not only tell the story of Noah getting drunk shortly after he got off the ark (Genesis 9:21), and Abraham's lies about Sarah being his sister (Genesis 12:13, 20:2), but his own sins.
-His apparent outburst of anger in the wilderness (Numbers 20:10-12), the fact that he murdered a man in Egypt, and was very reluctant to go approach the Pharaoh, as the Lord commanded.
+Moses wrote the first five books of the Bible that not only tell the story of Noah getting drunk shortly after he got off the ark (Genesis 9:21) but his own sins...
+His apparent outburst of anger in the wilderness (Numbers 20:10-12), the fact that he murdered a man in Egypt and was very reluctant to approach the Pharaoh as the Lord commanded.

-The Old Testament, which was written by Jews, makes no bones about the nation’s frequent lapses into apostasy.... the numerous times they turned away from God to worship idols.
+The Old Testament written by Jews makes no bones about the nation's frequent lapses into apostasy.... the numerous times they turned away from God to worship idols.
 In fact, the beloved king David was documented as an adulterer who had his lover's husband murdered (2 Samuel 11).
-It also does not gloss over the fact that when God instructed Jonah to go to Nineveh with a warning to the people there, he fled in the opposite direction which, if you think about it.... is perfectly understandable.
+It also relates that when God instructed Jonah to go to Nineveh, the capital of Assyria, with a warning to the people there Jonah fled in the opposite direction which, if you think about it.... is perfectly understandable.

 (What God told Jonah to do could be compared with Him telling a mid 20th century Jew to go preach to the Gestapo.
-Jonah knew that God 's response was (and is) always favorable when people repent.
-The Ninevites were infamous for their cruelty and, judging from Jonah's own words (Jonah 4:2), he did not want them forgiven, since many of his countrymen had already experienced the carnage they could, and did, wreak).
+Jonah knew that God's response was (and is) always favorable when people repent.
+The Ninevites were infamous for their cruelty and, judging from Jonah's own words (Jonah 4:2), he did not want them forgiven as many of his countrymen had already experienced the carnage they wrought).

 In the New Testament, not only did the disciples rather childishly argue about which one of them was the greatest (Luke 22:24), fall asleep on the crucial night before Jesus' trial even though He had asked them to watch and pray (Mark 14:32-41), but also ran away when Jesus was arrested (Mark 14:50).
 Additionally, when confronted, Peter denied that he knew Jesus (Matthew 26:72).